What Is Breast Augmentation?

 The Keller Funnel

-Our surgeons use a special tool known as the Keller Funnel, which assists in the placement of silicone gel implants.
-Introduced in 2009, the Keller Funnel method is a “no touch” technique that can prevent potential contamination and make the placement and insertion of gel implants easier.
+Dr. Connors uses a special funnel device during surgery, which assists in the placement of silicone gel implants.
+Introduced in 2009, this method is a “no touch” technique that can prevent potential contamination and make the placement and insertion of gel implants easier.
 It can also reduce potential risks and long-term implant rupture.
-Dr. Hart and Dr. Connors have been using the Keller Funnel for many years in nearly all of their silicone breast augmentation surgeries.
+Dr. Connors has been using this game-changing technique for many years in nearly all of his silicone breast augmentation surgeries.

 The Funnel’s specific advantages can include: